ansys/api-eigen-example/doc/source/getting_started/index.rst

     >>> client = rest_client.DemoRESTClient("127.0.0.1", 5000)
     >>> client.get_connection_details()

-For more examples, please refer to the User's guide.
+For more examples, please refer to the :ref:`user_guide`.